elasticpath/remarkable-oembed/README.md

 ## Maintenance

-This plugin currently is not being publish it to an npm registry.
+This plugin currently is not published it to an npm registry.
 This section of the document is for maintainers of this repo on process for maintaining changes and release process.

 ### Release